wei-junn/FED-asg1/README.md

 - Navigation bar that changes colour on hover (completed)
 - Video in background on homepage (completed)
 - Outline the services provided
 - Include fictional track record and achievements
 - Showcase pictures of clients/events/stores (completed)
 - Include pictures in a flexbox (completed)
+- Create a filter for the images in gallery (completed)
 - Provide information and contact information for customers.
 - Error handling for form
 - Pop-up when users successfully submit form